htto/kwin_clientdeco_shadows/README.md

 kwin_clientdeco_shadows
 =======================

-hack to kwin/qtcurve to allow for shadows to appear on client decorated windows
+Hack to kwin/qtcurve to allow for shadows to appear on client decorated windows, such as chromium or steam.

+This is really hacky and iirc discouraged by kwin upstream, so your mileage may vary.
+Needs a proper rewrite/cleanup.

+I don't take any responsibility for breakage.

+Kudos to the kwin and qtcurve team.